 A smart move to next-generation identity credentials

-Data integrity is of paramount importance given the highly sensitive nature of information handled by DoD employees and contractors on a daily basis.
+Data integrity is of paramount importance, given the highly sensitive nature of the information handled by DoD employees and contractors daily.

 - Active-duty armed forces

 - National Guard, Reserves

 - DoD civil servants